 We've entered what is referred to as the “season of happy.”
-It started on Halloween, then proceeded to Kwanzaa, Chanukah, Thanksgiving and now, Christmas and New Year’s Eve.
-Since the end of October, it has been family, friends and celebrations galore, which is supposed to keep the positive vibes flowing during this festive time.
+It started on Halloween, then proceeded to Thanksgiving, then Chanukah, and now, Christmas and New Year’s Eve.

-Nevertheless, this can also become the season of temptation, high anxiety and negative emotions.
+The holidays are known as the happiest time of the year.
+Nevertheless, this can also become the season of temptation, high anxiety, and negative emotions.
 A national survey found that 42 percent of adults actually find the holiday season more stressful than joyous.
-So if holiday cheer and endless get-togethers make you feel downbeat or somewhat depressed, know that you are not alone.
+So if holiday cheer makes you feel downbeat or somewhat depressed, know that you are not alone.

-Many Americans develop some sort of season-based mood anxiety this time of year and, for some individuals with addictions, the pressure of the holidays can almost be too much to handle.
+Many Americans develop some sort of season-based mood anxiety this time of year and, for some individuals, the pressure of the holidays can almost be too much to handle.
 During this stressful time, it’s important that you persevere.
 If you’re able to drown out the holiday noise, there could be a fully enjoyable season in store for you.

 You will be surprised at the difference even a minor attitude change can create in your perception this time of year.
 One thing that can help put you in a positive mood is making a written list of everything you’re grateful for in life.
 It’s an exercise that can keep you upbeat about the holidays.